zero-trace1/Portswigger-Writeups/Cross-site request forgery (CSRF)/Lab-05/README.md

-# Step 3 – Inspect the HTML Form
+# Step 3 – Capture Carlos's CSRF Token

-Open the email change page and inspect the HTML source.

-You'll find a hidden input field similar to:
+Log in as **Carlos** and navigate to the **My Account** page.

+Inspect the email update form using your browser's Developer Tools (or Burp's Inspector).
+The form contains a hidden `csrf` input field that holds Carlos's current CSRF token.

+Example:

 ```html
 <input type="hidden"